-Convenient Format: Include all the key assay components Optimized Performance: Optimized conditions for the detection of generic protease activity Continuous: Easily adapted to automation without a separation step.
-Convenient: Formulated to have minimal hands-on time.
-No wash is required.
-Non-Radioactive: No special requirements for waste treatment.
+- Convenient Format: Includes all the key assay components - Optimized Performance: Optimized conditions for the detection of generic protease activity - Continuous: Easily adapted to automation without a separation step. - Convenient: Formulated to have minimal hands-on time.

 2. Protocol Summary

 Summary for One 96-well Plate (see each individual protocol for full details)